-The content of Oregon's Kindergarten Assessment (OKA) specifications reflects the skill expectations of entering Kindergarteners as defined by the Child Development and Early Learning Framework, as shown in Figure 1, adopted as Oregon's early learning standards for children ages three through five in 2012.
+The content of Oregon's Kindergarten Assessment (KA) specifications reflects the skill expectations of entering Kindergarteners as defined by The Head Start Child and Early Learning Framework, as shown in Figure 1, adopted as Oregon's early learning standards for children ages three through five in 2012.
 In addition, the specifications include an alignment to the Common Core State Standards adopted by Oregon Board of Education in 2010 for assessment in 2014-2015.
-For additional information on The Early Learning Framework, please see Appendix G.
+A statewide work group consisting of child care providers, Head Start and pre-K teachers and administrators, kindergarten teachers, elementary principals, and researchers is currently in the process of developing a set of aligned standards which link Oregon's Early Learning Framework to Common Core State Standards in ELA and